Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Friendly, active, intelligent, good with kids

-This mixed breed does not need tons of exercise and does not mind spending time at home alone, making them a great pet option for households with busy schedules.
-However, these are dogs that do love spending time with humans, so they expect to get plenty of attention from their household members every day.
+This mixed breed doesn’t need much exercise, nor do they mind spending time at home alone, making them a great pet option for households with busy schedules.
+However, these dogs love spending time with humans, so they do expect to get plenty of attention from their household members every day.

 +